MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 1. Ensure you've completed the prerequisites and setup steps in the [quickstart](../../quickstart.md).

+1. Create a new Grounding with Bing Search resource. <!--You can find the template file [here](./bingsearch_arm.json) and parameter file [here](./bingsearch_para.json).-->
+   You can do this directly in [Azure Portal](https://portal.azure.com/#create/Microsoft.BingGroundingSearch), and select the different fields in the creation form.

+   Alternatively, you can create the resource through Azure CLI.
+By using this method you automatically agree to be bound by and comply with the [Terms of use and Use and Display Requirements](https://www.microsoft.com/en-us/bing/apis/grounding-legal).

+   Make sure you create this Grounding with Bing Search resource in the same resource group as your Azure AI Agent, AI Project, and other resources.

 1. Ensure you have logged in to Azure, using `az login`

 1. Register the Bing Search provider